bonibruno/aws-slob/README.md

-# tech-papers
+# aws-slob
-This repo holds anything that is scriptable and worth sharing for all the tech-papers we write in Lightbits publishes.
+This repo holds scripts to deploy SLOB on AWS.